carlosabalde/libvmod-redis/README.rst

     Adds an extra Redis server.
     Must be used during the ``vcl_init`` phase.

-    Use this feature (1) when using master-slave replication; or (2) when using multiple independent servers; or (3) when using some kind of proxy assisted partitioning (e.g. https://github.com/twitter/twemproxy) and more than one proxy is available.
+    Use this feature (1) when using master-slave replication; or (2) when using multiple independent servers; or (3) when using some kind of proxy assisted partitioning (e.g. https://github.com/twitter/twemproxy) and more than one proxy is available; or (4) when adding extra nodes composing a Redis Cluster setup.

     When a command is submitted using ``redis.execute()`` and more that one Redis server is available, the destination server is selected according with the tag specified with `redis.server()`.
 If not specified, a randomly selected connection will be used (if the worker thread / corresponding pool already has any Redis connection established and available), or a new connection to a randomly selected server will be established.